 As I’ve mentioned before, a 6.0-liter W12 engine – backed by a silky-smooth eight-speed automatic – that produces 626 horsepower and 604 pound-feet of torque powers the GT Speed.
 All told, it’ll do 0 to 60 in 4.0 seconds and onto a top speed of 206, which makes it the fastest production Bentley ever.

 Arguably, this car would be magnificent to drive just about anywhere.
-But to match the Bentley’s beauty, brand representatives had us journalists drive it from Crewe, England up to Loch Lomond in Scotland.
+But to match Bentley’s beauty, brand representatives had us journalists drive it from Crewe, England up to Loch Lomond in Scotland.

 Not long, after my co-driver and I climbed behind the wheel of the blue GT Speed coupe, cruising along the stunning blue shores of the Loch, Led Zeppelin’s “When the Levee Breaks” came on the stereo.

 While I’m no stranger to the tune, I’d never really appreciated its slower pace.
 Something about it, though, seemed perfect for the moment.
-Around us, a piece of British motoring mastery, with the sounds of a 12-cylinder engine burbling in our ears, and ahead of us, blue water, bluer skies, highlighted by green shoreline.
+Around us, a piece of British motoring mastery, with the sounds of a 12-cylinder engine burbling in our ears, and ahead of us, blue water, bluer skies, highlighted by the green shoreline.

 The GT Speed is one of the most comfortable places to be on the planet.
 Despite that, it can turn into a veritable rocket ship.
 Don’t forget, it’s the fastest Bentley ever.
-Put the shifter down into sport, turn the air suspension stiffness up, and put the hammer down, and the all-wheel drive British luxury coupe turns into a sports car capable of going toe-to-toe with Ferraris.
+Put the shifter down into sport, turn the air suspension stiffness up, and put the hammer down, and the all-wheel-drive British luxury coupe turns into a sports car capable of going toe-to-toe with Ferraris.

 At the end of the day, I don’t know what impresses me most about the GT Speed, whether it’s the exterior looks, the care and craftsmanship of the building process, interior refinement, or the power.
 I’m a bit of a philistine, so I might have to go with the acceleration.
-I appreciate for the other parts, too, though.
+I appreciate it for the other parts, too, though.